ilia844/tag-labling-task/ilia844_CHANGELOG.md

 ## 2021-01-24
+- Create LeftMenu component and move its styles (15m)
-- Move image functionality and stiles to separate component (0.3h)
+- Move image functionality and stiles to separate component (20m)
-- Improve image responsive (0.5h)
+- Improve image responsive (30m)
 - Create Drag And Drop component and throwing an image into state in App (3h)